SteMula/Dicrete_filter_PID_controller/README.md

 ## Code updates
 ### change #1
-As suggested by Dr. Niscolò Genesio "Better using constexpr than const".
-So the following modification are presented.
 ```
 const double kp[] = {10.0, 15.0, 15.0, 10.0, 15.0};
 const double ki[] = {1.0 , 1.0 , 0.1 , 0.1 , 0.1 };